ArcsaberHep/PACIAE/README.md

 ...(waiting for updating)

 <!----------------------------------------------------------------------------->
-#### <font color=red> 09/2023: </font> In version PACIAE 2.3 ###
+#### <font color=red> 09/2023: </font> In version PACIAE 3.0 ###

-- In subroutine "xevent" of "parini_23.f", the frame "5MOM" was introduced to traet the collisions between those possible hadrons from diffractive events.
+- In subroutine "xevent" of "parini_30.f", the frame "5MOM" was introduced to traet the collisions between those possible hadrons from diffractive events.
+- The program was re-nemaed to version PACIAE 3.0.

 <!----------------------------------------------------------------------------->
 #### <font color=red> 08/2023: </font> In version PACIAE 2.3 ###